-Still, there’s a lot that you can do to improve your writing, and all of it is free.
+Still, there’s a plenty of copywriting resources and techniques that you can use to improve your writing, and all of it is free.
 You can use these seven strategies to become a better writer, whether you write blog posts, articles, landing pages, advertisements, or anything else.
 And when you do them consistently, you’ll notice your own improvement over time.

 You have to crawl before you can run — and you have to read before you can write.
 Before you touch your keyboard (or pick up your pen, if you’re old school), you should read.
 It’s important to make time to read each day, whether you’re looking at articles, blogs, ads, or whatever, so you can get a grasp for what other writers in your field are doing.

 Ideally, you should choose to read the kind of writing that you want to create.
 So if you want to go into journalism, read newspapers.
 If you want to go into humor, read comedy.

 And if you want to blog about marketing, read here!
 Reading within your genre will give you a feel for its “industry standards” in composition.
 You can find the major players, check out what they say, and take away key points as you continue reading.

 You may not realize it, but you’ll also pick up on the tones, voices, and cadences of different writers and use them as guides when you form your own.
 It’s good to learn from the best in your industry because — well — they’re the best.
 It wouldn’t make sense to prepare yourself for writing by reading other new writers, and it would make even less sense to look outside your genre for guidance.